 If you’re on this pay schedule, save a quarter of your house payment out of each paycheck you get.
 If your mortgage note is $1,000 a month, then save $250 from each check.
 For the months with five checks, put that extra $250 toward your current Baby Step!

-If you get three paychecks, you’ll do pretty much the same thing.
+If you get three paychecks in a month, you’ll do pretty much the same thing.
 Let’s say you get paid on Friday, September 2, as well as the 16th and 30th.
 By the time you get that last check, September’s budget is done, and you’re on to October.
+You can still show that final paycheck you received on the 30th in Septembers budget even though you will likely use most of the money from it in the month of October, you will still show the entire paycheck amount in September's budget.

 Irregular Income

-This type of paycheck usually applies to people who work on commission or are small-business owners.
-Some months may be outstanding, while others are anything but.
-If this is your situation, you’ll have to budget a little differently.
+This usually applies to people who work on commission or are small-business owners.

 Setting Priorities With Irregular Income